SugarF0x/raider/README.md

 The source code is being distributed under **MIT license** - feel free to fork and modify any files.
 Any pull requests are more than welcome, just please follow commit syntax above.

-If you don't know where to start, there are always low-priority [issues](https://github.com/SugarF0x/raider/issues) to be tackled - go ahead and pick one!
+If you don't know where to start, there may very well be low-priority [issues](https://github.com/SugarF0x/raider/issues) to be tackled - go ahead and pick one!
+Otherwise, you can just mess around yourself and perhaps come up with a clever solution to something - any PR is a welcome PR.

 If you like this project and want to support its development in a way other than committing - feel free to buy me a coffee :point_right::point_left: